Hell Comes To Frogtown Blu-ray Review

 Hell Comes to Frogtown has the plotline and acting calibre of a softcore porn movie without the money shots.
 Further still it has the political correctness of a Southpark episode.
 The first time Sam has to perform his 'duty' is with a scared and lost girl who's quickly tied up and injected with a chemical called Ovadol that facilitates procreation by getting her stoned.
 So let's be honest, we are talking date rape here.

-Only reason the movie gets away with it is by making Sam Hell extremely reluctant to perform any of his reproductive duties, even making him rather courteous about the whole thing.
+The only reason the movie gets away with it is by making Sam Hell extremely reluctant to perform any of his reproductive duties, even making him rather courteous about the whole thing.
 Even though he is infamous for being a bit of a ladies man he in no way corroborates the title, even struggling to fight off women throwing themselves at him.

 Considering Piper is full of wrestling machismo and a bit of a man's man I would assume at least once he'd come out with a 'heck yeah' to the whole scenario.
 It's exactly what every guy who read the synopsis felt.
 Instead when Sam Hell is given his orders and is asked if he feels up to the job, he responds with a bizarre delivery of 'are you serious?' that is neither for or against the situation.
 Then we watch our reluctant hero trying to do everything BUT have sex as he receives an automated chastity belt that inflicts pain and possible death depending on his obedience or proximity to his minder's earrings.
 This dictates Sam's role for the remainder of the film. the constant brunt of the joke as we see him punched, tortured and shot at, all for the future of the human race.